 To help you along, here are some protein-filled foods to incorporate into your meal planning:

 - Protein powder/supplements

 As you can see, protein is found in a variety of different plant and animal foods.
-Eating a variety of high protein plant and animal foods can help you effortlessly meet your RDA for protein.
+Eating a variety of high-protein plant and animal foods can help you effortlessly meet your RDA for protein.
 Aim to eat a high protein food at every meal to keep you full and fueled.

-Putting it All Together: Meeting your RDA for protein
+Putting it All Together: Meeting your RDA for Protein

 Once you’ve calculated your RDA for protein, make a point to pay closer attention to nutrition labels when purchasing food.
-Compare the protein amount in grams of the foods you eat on a regular basis to see if you have been meeting your RDA for protein or if you should increase the amount of protein in your diet.
+Compare the protein amount in grams of the foods you eat on a regular basis to see if you have been meeting your RDA recommendation for protein or if you should increase the amount of protein in your diet.

 While eating enough protein may seem difficult at first, remember that this is the amount of protein you need over the course of an entire day.
 Including a protein source at each meal and snack can help this feel manageable.